Search

 You might think you can make do with a few minor annoyances.
 But the truth is, a bad user experience will slowly but surely drive everyone up the walls.
 Those “minor annoyances” you noticed when you tested the maintenance software are going to keep getting in the way every time you need to use the software.

-Red Flag #2: Too Little or Too Much Functionality
+Red Flag in CMMS #2: Too Little or Too Much Functionality

 You want to make sure the software has all the functions you need, without paying for overcomplicated features that will never get used.
 Look for that sweet spot, where you have the features you want with a little room to grow into new functionality later after the maintenance software becomes part of your workflows.